arlemoine/CMPS451_Project/README.md

 #### 2.1 Adding and Removing Libraries

 - If the `environment.yml` file is ever adjusted to add new packages or remove them, you can use the following to refresh the list of packages in the environment.
+Note that you must navigate to the project root directory in your terminal window.

 ```bash
 conda env update --file environment.yml --prune